ramonza/cassandra-sharded-counters/README.md

 * All writes to Cassandra are idempotent
 * Mutator memory can be limited without affecting updates

-The basic approach is to shard counters by some unique ID "owned" by a particular mutator.
-Then, we add some structure to these IDs that let us know when a particular shard will never be updated again.
-Readers locate all shards associated with a counter and merge them, optionally garbage collecting any finalized shards.
+Limitations:

-One of the limitations of this approach is that reads slow linearly with the number of mutators, although I would guess that constant factors would dominate up to a few dozen mutators.
+* Reads (and GC) slow linearly with the number of mutators, although I would guess that constant factors would dominate up to a few dozen mutators.
+* GC requires all replicas to be up
+* All clocks must be synchronized to within an hour

 Requirements
 ---

 * JRuby 1.7.4
 * [stream-lib](https://github.com/clearspring/stream-lib)
-* Apache Cassandra
+* Apache Cassandra 1.2

 Running
 ---